 The proposition (or how the proposition is stated) is exactly the same as the fact which is supposed to make it true.
 Thus we have a kind of tautology (or an actual tautology).
 Of course the proposition

 is true because of the fact that Gordon Brown is PM.

 Thus a true proposition just is a fact or a fact just is a true proposition.
 But facts "are supposed to be entities correspondence to which makes true propositions true" (168).
-They are supposed to be bits of the world.
-Thus if facts are true propositions, then either true propositions are bits of the world or facts are, as propositions, not parts of the world.
-Indeed it is easier, on this view, to accept that facts aren't bits of the world than it is to accept that propositions are bits of the world – which no one accepts.
-If we correlate facts with true propositions, and true propositions with true sentences, then we can indeed accept that facts are not (only) bits of the world (though, in a sense, sentences can be taken to be bits of the world).
+They're supposed to be bits of the world.
+Thus if facts are true propositions, then either true propositions are bits of the world or facts are - as propositions - not parts of the world.
+Indeed it's easier, on this view, to accept that facts aren't bits of the world than it is to accept that propositions are bits of the world – which no one accepts.
+If we correlate facts with true propositions, and true propositions with true sentences, then we can indeed accept that facts aren't (only) bits of the world.
+(However, in a sense, sentences can be taken to be bits of the world.)

 It follows that many will want

 "a purchase on the notion of a fact that is independent of our understanding of the concept of a true proposition".

 Q) What is it to say that this or that is a fact?